 Notably, composting diverges from landfills, where the lack of aeration hinders microorganisms.
 In landfills, food scraps decompose slowly and don’t become valuable compost.

-Ultimately, composting closes the organic material’s life cycle, converting food scraps into “black gold” that nourishes new plants.
+Ultimately, composting closes the organic material’s life cycle, converting food scraps, yard debris, chicken bones, and crab shells into “black gold” that nourishes new plants.
 You become a composting wizard by providing microorganisms with the right conditions, contributing to a greener and more sustainable future.

 How Long Does It Take To Make A Compost Heap